 Our Learning Center has had a presence on the Internet virtually from day one back in 1999.
 The first web site was a bulletin board that allowed the staff to communicate effectively.
 If you’re curious, parts of that old web site may be found at its original URL: http://www.greenspun.com/bboard/q-and-a.tcl?topic=aiken+seniornet+staff.
 (By the way, one lesson from that URL is to be careful what you put on the Internet as it almost never goes completely away.)

-We continue to use PmWiki to manage the content on our site.
+We continue to use PmWiki to manage the content on most of our site.
 If you are a McGrath volunteer and want to know more about how PmWiki works, start with this page and explore from there.
 The linked page is part of our Faculty Intranet and requires a password.
 (If you are not a volunteer at McGrath and want to learn about PmWiki, go here).

 There are two parts to the site: a public part where we post information about our schedule and courses for anyone with Internet access to read and a private part where we post internal information for you as a volunteer.
 The private part is named Faculty Intranet and is for volunteers of McGrath only.